-- the overall global economic environment and risks associated with the COVID-19 pandemic; - factors relating to the steel industry (including the cyclicality of the industry, finished product prices, worldwide production capacity, the high degree of competition from Mexican, U.S. and foreign producers and the price of ferrous scrap, iron ore and other raw materials); - our inability to operate at high capacity levels; - the costs of compliance with Mexican and U.S. environmental laws; - future capital expenditures and acquisitions; - future devaluations of the peso; - the imposition by Mexico of foreign exchange controls and price controls; - the influence of economic and market conditions in other countries on Mexican securities; and

-• the factors discussed in Item 3.D - "Risk Factors" below.
+- the overall global economic environment and risks associated with the COVID-19 pandemic; - factors relating to the steel industry (including the cyclicality of the industry, finished product prices, worldwide production capacity, the high degree of competition from Mexican, U.S. and foreign producers and the price of ferrous scrap, iron ore and other raw materials); - our inability to operate at high capacity levels; - the costs of compliance with Mexican, Brazilian and U.S. environmental laws; - future capital expenditures and acquisitions; - future devaluations of the peso and the real; - the imposition by Mexico and Brazil of foreign exchange controls and price controls; - the influence of economic and market conditions in other countries on Mexican securities; and - the factors discussed in Item 3.D "Risk Factors" below.

-Forward looking statements speak only as of the date they were made, and we undertake no obligation to update publicly or to revise any forward looking statements after the date of this annual report because of new information, future events or other factors.
+Forward looking statements speak only as of the date of this filing, and we undertake no obligation to publicly update or to revise any forward looking statements after the date of this annual report because of new information, future events or other factors.
 In light of the risks and uncertainties described above, the forward looking events and circumstances discussed in this annual report might not occur.
+PART I